lvguowei/lvguowei-website/content/post/sicp-goodness.md

 Let's put here the example from the book.

-First, let's define some functions to calculate sum of squares of two numbers.
+First, define some functions to calculate the sum of squares of two numbers.

 {{< highlight scheme >}}

 (define (square x) (* x x))

 (define (sum-of-squares x y)